aarthig5/377project/README.md

 Link to Heroku Webpage!

 ###### Description of Target Browser:
-This wev application works well with Chrome, Safari, and Firefox.
+This web application works well with Chrome, Safari, and Firefox.

 ###### Link to user Manuel:
 Link to User Manuel